 When cities struggle with public outcry over civil rights issues or natural disasters, they often pass and enforce curfew laws.
-If you want to know whether these laws apply to you, or if you've been charged with a crime, an experienced criminal defense attorney can offer guidance on your situation and explain your defenses.
-Before you appear in court, you should seek out a free case evaluation with a criminal defense attorney.
+If you want to know whether these laws apply to you, or if you've been charged with a crime, you should contact an experienced criminal defense attorney who can offer guidance on your situation and explain your defenses.